Sustainable Living Issues

 As NZ approaches the limits of acceptable hydro-power generation from big river dams and the Maui gas-field supply runs low, we are turning to clean geothermal, wind-power, tidal or wave power, and to photo-voltaics (PV) and solar water heating.
 But we still use other fossil fuel energy sources that release carbon to the atmosphere (such as coal at Huntly Power Station and coal in Fonterra milk powder factories), contributing to global warming.
-Energy efficiency is becoming a crucial public issue in NZ, so the recent Greens & National programme to subsidise house insulation for healthier homes, is one welcome response, also bringing health benefits.
+Energy efficiency is becoming a crucial public issue in NZ, so the recent 'warm Up NZ' programme to subsidise house insulation for healthier homes, was one welcome response, also bringing health benefits.
 Interest is growing in electric vehicles too, although the energy involved in making them is still 50% of the total energy required in the vehicle's lifetime, whatever its 'fuel' type.

 In homes, we burn coal, damp wood and fuel oil, rather inefficiently, to heat our poorly-insulated living spaces, whilst creating unhealthy smog for some areas in the winter.
 Older houses are damp and cold, often mouldy - hazardous for the elderly and asthmatics.